-Students in the Couples and Family Program acquire and develop practical clinical skills in MFT and general counseling through a clinical practicum in the second year.
-Students spend roughly twenty hours per week over nine to twelve months at an approved practicum site.
-A minimum of 700 total clock hours of practica is required, which should include at least 233 hours of direct clinical service, of which one-third or more should be in conjoint therapy with couples or families.
-The Department of Training and Community Service and the Chair of the Couples and Family Counseling Program work in collaboration with students to identify clinical experiences which will meet the specialized needs of the MFT profession and the goals of the student.
-Additional resources are available in the Practicum Handbook and the database of practicum sites available from the Training Department.
+Students in the MCFT program acquire and develop practical clinical skills in couple and family therapy through a clinical practicum.
+The clinical practicum usually occurs in the second year of the program.
+Students spend roughly 20 hours per week for 12 months at an approved practicum site.
+The practicum is comprised of a minimum of 700 clock hours, which include a number of direct service hours with individuals, couples, and families determined by the CFT department.
+The Departments of Training and Community Service and the faculty of the MCFT program work in collaboration with students to identify clinical experiences which will meet the specialized needs of the MFT profession and the goals of the student.
+Additional resources are available in the Practicum Handbook and the database of practicum sites available from the training department.